Simple relaxation techniques

 tighten up when you start focusing on breathing.
 Release them by

-count each in- and exhalation: inhale-one, exhale-two, inhale-three,
+your breaths: do this by counting each in- and exhalation: inhale-one, exhale-two, inhale-three, and so on.

 Start over from 1 when you reach 10.
-If you drift off again, simply
+If you drift off at ay point, simply

 return to counting, starting at 1.